gkobilansky/headline-tester/PLAN.md

 ## Phase 2: Loader Snippet & Bootstrapping

 ### Overview
-Ship the single-line loader script that injects the iframe, appends the reveal flag, and exposes basic controls.
+Ship the single-line loader script that injects the iframe, inspects the host page for the admin reveal signal, and exposes basic controls.

 ### Changes Required:

 #### 1. Loader Script
 **File**: `public/widget/embed.js` *(new)*
-**Changes**: Self-invoking script that reads `data-token`, creates a container + iframe pointing to `/widget?token=...&headlinetester=1`, styles default positioning, and stubs a global control API.
+**Changes**: Self-invoking script that reads `data-token`, creates a container + iframe pointing to `/widget?token=...`, applies default positioning, inspects the host page for `headlinetester=1` (or a persisted admin flag), and either appends the reveal query to the iframe URL or sends a `show` message.
+Stub a global control API.

 #### 2. Optional Dynamic Route
 **File**: `app/widget/embed/route.ts` *(new, optional)*